Improved composable key rates for CV-QKD: Composable key rate

 Here Alice's variable $k$ and Bob's variable $l \in \mathcal{L}=\{0,\dots,2^d-1\}$ are both multi-ary symbols ($2^d$-ary, equivalent to $d$-bit strings) and $p(k,l)$ is their joint probability distribution (depending on the interaction used by Eve).

 In the case of a protocol based on the Gaussian modulation of coherent states, the multi-ary symbols are the output of analog-to-digital conversion (ADC) from Alice's and Bob's quadratures, $x$ and $y$, i.e., we have $x\overset{\text{ADC}}{\rightarrow}k$ and $y\overset{\text{ADC}}{\rightarrow}l$.
 If the protocol is based on the homodyne detection, we have that $y$ is randomly created by a random switching between the $q$ and $p$ quadrature (with Alice choosing the corresponding quadrature for each instance, upon Bob's classical communication).
-If the protocol is based on the heterodyne detection, both $q$ and $p$ quadratures are used, so we have $y = (q_{B},p_{B})\overset{\text{ADC}}{\rightarrow}(l_{q},l_{p})$ followed by the concatenation $l=l_{q}l_{p}$.
+If the protocol is based on the heterodyne detection, both $q$ and $p$ quadratures are used, so we have $y = (q_{B},p_{B})\overset{\text{ADC}}{\rightarrow}(l_{q},l_{p})$ followed by the concatenation $l=l_{q}l_{p}$ so that the dimension is $d=d_q+d_p$, where $d_q$ ($d_p$) refers to the dimension of $l_q$ ($l_p$).
 Finally, in the case of CV-QKD protocols based on discrete-alphabet coherent states, no ADC is necessary and the discretized variables are directly expressed by the encoding variables.